juand-r/EMNLP-2019/README.md

 ### Explainability

-:boom: Attention is not not **Explanation**
+- :boom: Attention is not not **Explanation**
+> Put the des
+sdf

-Many Faces of **Feature Importance**: Comparing Built-in and Post-hoc Feature Importance in Text Classification
+- Many Faces of **Feature Importance**: Comparing Built-in and Post-hoc Feature Importance in Text Classification

-TellMeWhy: **Learning to Explain** Corrective Feedback for Second Language Learners.
+- TellMeWhy: **Learning to Explain** Corrective Feedback for Second Language Learners.
 Yi-Huei Lai and Jason Chang

 ## Learning with Less Data